nikspyratos/toybox/README.md

 - Investigate [Lara Zeus](https://larazeus.com/) for more sensible inclusions
 - Deployer:
   - Set up for deployment without storing credentials/IPs in the repo.
 Also would like to use the yaml style more but the doc examples are focused on the PHP version too much.
-  - Rolling release setup
   - [Update default Caddyfile](https://github.com/deployphp/deployer/discussions/3666)
-  - Port SQLite notes from my other repo
 - Supervisor for managing all the different pieces?
 - Test multi-server version of this